Long Grove, Iowa: History

-Long Grove derives its name from the long, narrow strip of timber, which stretched from Walnut Grove (northeast of where Scott County Park now lies) to Allens Grove, several miles to the northwest.

 Alexander and James Brownlie came to the area in August 1838, having followed the Mississippi River to the mouth of the Wapsipinicon River, then west along its banks.
 The two purchased a nearby timber ridge from a man named coats, settling the claim for $160 plus timberland and all the prairie they wished to own.
-The first log cabin was built shortly thereafter, in a cluster of trees at the east edge of the timber, just south of the original townsite.
+The first log cabin was built shortly thereafter, in a cluster of trees at the east edge of the timber, just south of the original town site.

 A stage road, from Davenport to DeWitt and Dubuque passed through the village and a blacksmith shop and harness shop once lined the streets.

 In the late 1860s, the railroad was extended from Davenport to Long Grove and stopped at what was originally known as Noel Station, in honor of John T. Noel, pioneer, township trustee and civil servant.
 The town, which had not been platted, was finally platted in the 1890s, though on a very loose basis.

 A major incident in the city's history took place in December 1921, with the robbery of the Stockman's Savings Bank.
 Stories varied on what transpired, but what is known is that the two suspects were killed by a posse immediately after they attempted to hold up the bank.

 The city remained a quiet farming community for many years, but has seen growth in the past 35 years.
 Along with the opening of Alan Shepard Elementary School, many new homes have been built on all four sides of the city.